Flow-induced dorso-ventral deformation enhances propulsive efficiency in flexible caudal fins: Computational Methods

 We utilize a connected spring-mass network model to simulate the hydro-elastic deformation in the elastic membrane.
 This class of model offers several computational advantages in studies with a focus on fluid dynamics.
 Moreover, the model is simple to couple with our sharp interface immersed boundary method.
 The fin surface is described by a mesh with triangular elements with the triangle vertices serving as ``nodes'' for the discretization of the dynamical equations.
-The structural dynamics is represented by the following ordinary differential equation \eqref{bigode}.
+The following ordinary differential equation \eqref{bigode} governs the structural dynamics.

 In Eqn. \ref{bigode}, $M\in \mathbb{R}^{N\times N}$ is the diagonal matrix with nodal masses, $\mathbf{X}(t)\in \mathbb{R}^{N\times3}$ contains the node positions in 3D space. $\mathbf{F}_\text{hydro}$ and $\mathbf{F}_\text{elas} \in \mathbb{R}^{N\times3}$ are the hydrodynamic and elastic forces applied on the nodes, respectively.
 Material damping is modeled using the last term in Eqn. \ref{bigode}, with $\zeta$ being the structural damping coefficient.
 This method has been employed previously to model fluid-structural interaction of shells in a variety of applications \citep{marco2016moving,fedosov2010systematic,spandan2017parallel} and we present a detailed description along with the validation of the model in our earlier work \citep{kumar2025computational}.